-Join Jerry and Lucy Smith as make a journey to the Lake Superior Lighthouses.
+Join Jerry and Lucy Smith as they journey to the Lake Superior Lighthouses.

-Heading west on Six Mile Road, it was a short, 25-minute ride to our first love affair – Point Iroquois Lighthouse.
-Situated high above the waters of Whitefish Bay, this 1870 structure proudly stood 65-feet tall, with two attached buildings.
+Heading west on Six Mile Road, it was a short 25-minute ride to our first love affair – Point Iroquois Lighthouse.
+Situated high above the waters of Whitefish Bay, this 1870 structure proudly stands 65 feet tall with two attached buildings.

 “This was one of the lighthouses in Michigan where the light keepers could have their families live with them while on duty,” explained Jerry Smith, who with his wife, Lucy, serves as the volunteer caretaker at Point Iroquois.
 At one point, as many as eight children and three keepers lived on the site, which includes two attached structures.
 One housed “the boss” with his family and the other provided a home to his two assistants and their kin.